Mohammad Shah Qajar

 Due to British pressure, Mohammad Shah reluctantly prohibited the slave trade through the Persian Gulf, but still allowed the possession and trade of slaves in the country.
 During the rise of the Bábism faith and its prophet Báb, Mohammad refused to persecute them despite the fatwa (decree) imposed by Shiite clerics.
 Diplomatic relations between France and Iran recommenced during his reign.
 Mohammad suffered from gout, which overshadowed his reign.
 In the final years of his life, his physical health deteriorated, leading to his death from a combination of gout and erysipelas on 4 September 1848 at the age of 40 after fourteen years of reign.
 He was buried at the Fatima Masumeh Shrine in Qom and was succeeded by his son, Naser al-Din Shah.

 As a ruler, Mohammad Shah did not receive praise.
 He was labeled as a figurehead king for Aqasi, whom he was highly dependent on.
 Mohammad was devoted to both Aqasi and his teachings on Sufism; he became a willing sustainer of Sufis, and sought spiritual guidance in mystical rituals instead of the marji'i taqlīd (Shiite clerics).
 The ulama grew as his firmest rivals, who challenged his legitimacy and authority throughout his reign.
 Mohammad enlarged the Qajar bureaucracy, and filled governmental positions with Aqasi's Sufi friends and companions, thus establishing a corrupt administration that saw its peak during his son's reign.
-Mohammad Shah was the last Qajar king who attended the battlefield in a foreign war, and was also the last to use the title Ghazi (warrior of Islam) for his activity in the Iran-Russia war and for suppressing the rebellion in Isfahan.
+Mohammad Shah was the last Qajar king who attended the battlefield in a foreign war, and was also the last to use the title Ghazi (warrior of Islam) for his activity in the Russo-Iranian war and for suppressing the rebellion in Isfahan.